DrJackieBright/CP77-External-Radio-red4ext/README.md

-## red4ext-rs example project
+## Cyberpunk 2077 External Radio
-This is a template RED4ext plugin written in Rust.
+This is a RED4ext plugin written in Rust to control the system media controls based on when the player is in a car.
-It contains a CI job that produces a ZIP archive with your code nicely packaged as a Cyberpunk2077 mod.
+It contains a CI job that produces a ZIP archive with my code nicely packaged as a Cyberpunk2077 mod.

 ### requirements
 - LLVM (for building)